Who We Are

-PBSC serves a range of diverse Canadian populations: PBSC student volunteer has an opportunity to work with and serve diverse groups of Canadians.
+PBSC serves a range of diverse Canadian populations: PBSC student volunteers have an opportunity to work with and serve diverse groups of Canadians.

 Kinna-aweya Legal Clinic

 Two students will assist with the Awenen Niin Identification program, which assists vulnerable population of Thunder Bay to obtain and keep their identification.
 These vulnerable populations require this identification to receive access to ample resources.
-Students’ who participate in this project will assist at the identification clinic and will complete applications, gather the required information, provide referrals, meet and follow up with clients, and advocate on behalf of clients to governmental and community agencies on the issues around access to identification.
+Students’ who participate in this project will assist at the identification clinic, complete applications, gather the required information, provide referrals, meet and follow up with clients, and advocate on behalf of clients to governmental and community agencies on the issues around access to identification.